ONLINE HELP

 maskSystemNumeralNumeric mask used by the system.

-Corresponds to the mask selected in the system regional settings ("Regional options" in the control panel).
+Corresponds to the mask defined in the system regional settings ("Regional options" in the control panel).

 Examples: